 Because most STIs have no symptoms they are easily and unintentionally passed from partner to partner.
 It is very important for your health and the health of your partner(s) that you have regular check up with your doctor.

-Sexual rights embrace human rights that are already recognized in national laws, international human rights documents and other consensus statements.
+Sexual rights embrace human rights that are already recognised in national laws, international human rights documents and other consensus statements.
 They include the right of all persons, free of coercion, discrimination and violence, to:

-- respect for bodily integrity
+- Receive respect for bodily integrity

-- decide to be sexually active or not
+- Decide to be sexually active or not

-- choose their partner for consensual sexual relations
+- Choose their partner for consensual sexual relations

-- right to say no at any point
+- Say no at any point

-- pursue a satisfying, safe and pleasurable sexual life.
+- Pursue a satisfying, safe and pleasurable sexual life.

 The responsible exercise of human rights requires that all persons respect the rights of others.

-Further links on sex and sexual health
+More information on sex and sexual health

-Multi lingual archive which offers free online courses in sexual health, WHO reports, and an online library on sexology.
+- Archive for sexology: Multi lingual archive which offers free online courses in sexual health, WHO reports, and an online library on sexology.

-Being in love is supposed to feel great.
+- Love: The good, the bad and the ugly: Being in love is supposed to feel great.
 But sometimes it just feels confusing.
 What can you do if you are being hurt, controlled or treated badly in a relationship?